-SafeDNS is a cloud-based Internet security and content filtering (site filtering by content) company.
+SafeDNS is a cloud-based Internet security and content filtering company.
 It allows you to restrict access to certain Internet resources for home network users and configure parental control.

-SafeDNS service in Keenetic is implemented as an operating system component.
+SafeDNS service in Keenetic routers is implemented as an operating system component.
 You can add or remove this Internet Safety service from the system and turn it on or off completely, without affecting the parameters of the main Internet connection: SafeDNS will work behind any NAT and with a dynamic IP address.

 To work with this service, you need to get a SafeDNS account.
 To do this, register for free at www.safedns.com/trial.
 After registration, log in to your account.
-The 'Web Filtering' and 'Domains' tabs are used to set up content policies and filtering rules.
+The tabs 'Categories' and 'Settings' are used to set up content policies and filtering rules.
 On the 'Categories' tab, you can set up allowed or forbidden categories of sites.

-In the 'Domains' tab, you can set up access to specific sites more precisely.
+On the ‘Allowlist’ and ‘Denylist’ tabs, you can set up access to specific sites more precisely.

-For example, on the 'Web Filtering' tab, we prohibit 'Social Networks' and allow 'Torrents & P2P'.
-And on the 'Domains' tab, regardless of these settings, we can allow access to the social networking site VK (vk.com) and deny access to the torrent tracker (thepiratebay.org) , regardless of the settings on the ‘Categories’ tab.
+For example, on the 'Categories' tab, we prohibit 'Social Networks' and allow 'Torrents & P2P'.
+But on the 'Allowlist’ or ‘Denylist' tabs we can set granular settings to access to the social networking site LinkedIn (linkedin.com) and deny access to the torrent tracker (thepiratebay.org) , regardless of the settings on the ‘Categories’ tab.

 Now let's set up the router.